Geoffrey-Z/street-sign-classifier/notebooks/report.md

 ## Network Architecture

-I used a deep convolutional network model to classify the street signs.
+I used a dconvolutional network model to classify the street signs.
 I chose this type of model because they are known to perform quite well on image datasets, such as MNIST and ImageNet.
 The architecture of the final version of the Keras model is shown below.

 ```python
 model = Sequential()